Behaviour and Rights Respecting Schools

 Learning with Love and Laughter

-Here at The Brook we want every child to be successful in 'Learning with Love and Laughter'.
+Here at the Brook Infant School we want every child to be successful in 'Learning with Love and Laughter'.
 We teach the children through our Sparkly Rights about how to make good choices each day.

 Our six Sparkly Rights are:

 - I have the right to be safe and healthy

 - I have the right to have a voice and be heard

 - I have a right to be different and be me

 - I have a right to play and have fun

 - I have a right to learn